-How organizations can shift to be more data-driven.
+How organisations can shift to be more data-driven.

-Organizations have always seen their data as an asset, and in the last five years, more and more have realized that data can be used as a competitive advantage.
-But the missing piece of the puzzle is understanding what type of data is needed for an organization to drive change and act with agility—and how to collect it, process it and leverage it for competitive advantage.
+Organisations have always seen their data as an asset, and in the last five years, more and more have realised that data can be used as a competitive advantage.
+But the missing piece of the puzzle is understanding what type of data is needed for an organisation to drive change and act with agility—and how to collect it, process it and leverage it for competitive advantage.

 The following are three of the biggest obstacles when creating a data-driven culture—and how to overcome them.